CFHS code : ED10

 Monument : Headstone/Kerb stones

 Above information from Cambridge Family History Society Survey

 Lat Lon : 52.203163, 0.13760035 – click here for location

-This monument is a headstone with kerb stones.
+This monument, in the parish area of St Edward, is a headstone with kerb stones.
 It is currently completely obscured by vegetation.

 In loving memory of

 died 30 Jun 1948 aged 84

 William Weatherhead died 16 May 1906 aged 73

 Albert Shelton is the son of William and Emma Weatherhead; Lilian is the wife of Albert Shelton.